Sugar And Metabolic Health: Understanding Risk Factors

 Choosing foods with natural sources of sugar is recommended.
 These foods also offer protein, healthy fats, and fiber, which slow down sugar digestion and reduce the chances of a blood sugar spike.

-• Baked goods, including pies, pastries, cakes, and cookies.
+• Baked goods, including pies, pastries, cakes, and cookies (these are often high-fat too).

 • Candies and chocolates.